-Child marriage was found to be present in 16 per cent of households with children.
+28% Child marriage was found to be present in 6 per cent of households with children.
 Child labour was found in none of the assessed households.
-At the same time, respondents cited child marriage and child labour as primary risks to girls.
-Child labour was also cited as one of the main risks to boys.
+Sexual abuse (40%) was cited as one of the primary risks to girls while substance abuse (58%) was cited as one of the main risks to boys.
+Among respondent households, 17 per cent were hosting a child who was a nonrelative of the respondent.